i-dot-ai/redbox/notebooks/evaluation/EVALUATION_README.md

 We use [DeepEval](https://docs.confident-ai.com) to evaluate datasets.

+The first evaluation run should be a **baseline** of the current system.
+You may even consider doing this baselining as part of the creation of the versioned dataset.
+From there, modify the RAG system via the notebook, and express findings in relation to these baseline metrics.

 Right now the notebook only contains the final retrieval engine: the interplay of prompts and retriever.
 Chunking and embedding strategies will need to be loaded outside this notebook, though you can certainly assess them using it.

 ## ✅ Success!
 What now?

-You've analysed a dataset, improved the RAG system, and you want those changes to make it into Redbox.
+You've studied a dataset and improved the RAG system.
 Congratulations!

-If you feel confident enough to raise the PR yourself, you should, but we believe that great evaluation can come from a plurality of backgrounds.
+It's time to get those changes into Redbox.

 > [!NOTE]
 > **Evaluation doesn't need to be done by engineers.** Raise an issue with your evidence, and we'll implement it.

+If you're confident enough to implement it yourself, we absolutely welcome changes as pull requests (PR), but this is by no means a requirement.
+We believe that great evaluation can come from a plurality of backgrounds.
+What we care about is your evidence.

+### What evidence do I include?

+An improved user experience is the heart of an accepted change.
+You should include the following, but always in service of how user experience is improved:

+* The dataset version
+* The baseline
+* The change to the baseline

+Never forget your metrics are just a proxy for user experience.
+They exist to justify, explain and contextualise changes -- they support your PR, and are never the PR themselves.
+What problem did updating the dataset seek to measure?
+How do your changes address this?
+Why are any drops in other metrics worth it?

+* Metrics are always in relation to a baseline, because difficulty changes with the dataset
+* As a rule of thumb, metrics moving $\pm5\%$ are significant
+* Some metrics dropping for other metrics to rise is a tradeoff justified by user experience of the system
+* LLMs typically aren't deterministic.
+Run metrics for your final proposal multiple times, and produce confidence intervals if you can

-If you can evidence that your notebook performs better than production, we can take it from there.
+If you can evidence that your notebook would make for a better experience than production, we can take it from there.

 ## ❌ Failure!
 What now?